ross-newman/vivoe-lite/README.md

 I will be testing FastRTPS as this is the default choice for [ROS2](https://index.ros.org/doc/ros2/).

 ## GPS source
 Application supports locally connected NMEA (USB virtual serial) GPS source.
 The only tested device is currently the [GlobalSat BU-353-S4 USB](https://www.amazon.co.uk/GlobalSat-BU-353-S4-Receiver-SiRF-Black/dp/B008200LHW/ref=sr_1_1?keywords=GlobalSat+BU-353-S4+USB&qid=1560375523&s=electronics&sr=1-1) available from Amazon and Robotshop.
-This outputs NMEA formatted strings as shown below.
+This outputs [NMEA](https://en.wikipedia.org/wiki/NMEA_0183) formatted strings as shown below.
 These are read, converted and displayed on the display in the status bar if present.
-This is dont by the same pthread that updated the clock.
+This is done by the same thread that updates the clock on the HMI.
 If no device is present then a dummy location is used which will place you in London at a famous landmark.
 ```
 newmanr@dell-lnx:~/git/vivoe-lite$ cat /dev/ttyUSB0 | hexdump -C
 00000000  24 47 50 47 47 41 2c 32  32 31 34 32 38 2e 30 30  |$GPGGA,221428.00|